Whether you are looking for a sturdy coffee pot or a lightweight single-serve option, there are plenty of options that will fit your needs.

 Finally, all of Bunn’s models provide high-quality tea and coffee and the flexibility to make customized beverages with a single touch!

-The parts of a Bunn coffeemaker include the carafe, filter basket, lid, maker, water reservoir, and coffee filter.
+The BUNN coffee maker parts include the carafe, filter basket, lid, maker, water reservoir, and coffee filter.
 Here are the main components of the machine:

 - Top-head Funnel lid